What is in-app messaging: a brief guide to benefits, types, and examples

 Source

-Vivaldi is a web browser that positions itself against its biggest competitor – Google Chrome – by offering ad and tracker-blocking functionality and built-in translations.
-As a highly customizable browser that offers a lot more than that, by asking “How much Vivaldi do you want?” on the first step of the onboarding flow for first-time users, it does a great job of personalizing the experience.
+Vivaldi is a web browser that positions itself against its biggest competitor – Google Chrome by offering ad and tracker-blocking functionality and built-in translations.
+By asking “How much Vivaldi do you want?” on the first step of the onboarding flow for first-time users, it does a great job of personalizing the experience.

 Why this is good: The visual comparison of options available speaks clearly to different user personas and offers the “choose your own adventure” type of onboarding.
 The clear explanation that the most important features are available even if a user doesn’t want the fully customized browser is a nice addition.